FlowFuse/website/src/blog/2024/01/dashboard-2-ga.md

 ## Upcoming Webinar

-If you're interested in learning more about Dashboard 2.0 and in particular multi-user dashboards, we're hosting a webinar on Thursday, 29th February.
+If you're interested in learning more about Dashboard 2.0 and in particular, personalised multi-user dashboards, we're hosting a webinar on Thursday, 29th February.
 You can find out more information [here](/webinars/2024/node-red-dashboard-multi-user/)

 ## Follow our Progress